Gerrards Cross: Transport

 The town has a railway station on the Chiltern Main Line which opened on 2 April 1906.
-This provides services to London and Birmingham with a commuting time of 18 minutes on the fast train to London Marylebone.
+This provides services to London, High Wycombe and Oxford with a commuting time of 18 minutes on the fast train to London Marylebone.
 A new arch over the section of deep railway cutting to allow Tesco to build a supermarket collapsed on 30 June 2005 at 19:30.
 Nobody was injured but the line was closed for over six weeks.
 Compensation by Tesco to Chiltern was reported as £8.5m and the retailer compensated by funding a media campaign to reinstate business immediately lost by the closure.
 Construction of a correctly constructed arch began in January 2009.

 The 11.36am from London Paddington to Gerrards Cross was an official or 'parliamentary train' recognised as an outlandish loss-making service to prevent the link to that terminus being closed or re-allocated.
 This train now terminates at West Ruislip.
 In 2011, National Rail was lobbied to phase the service out.

 The town lies 8.4 miles north west of London's Heathrow Airport.